Netgate is offering COVID-19 aid for pfSense software users, learn more.

 Adjusting the Size of Log Files¶

-pfSense stores its logs in binary circular log files that never grow in size.
+pfSense® software stores its logs in binary circular log files that never grow in size.
 These are known as “clog” files.
 The fixed size prevents the logs from filling up available storage space and eliminates the need for rotation, but the down side is that the logs wrap around once full, losing older messages in the process.
 These log files are held in /var/log which is in a RAM disk on NanoBSD (optional on a full install), and on the SSD/HDD for a full install by default.

-Starting with pfSense 2.2, the Log File Size (Bytes) field in the Log Settings at Status > System Logs, Settings tab, allows the user to specify the amount of storage to allocate per log file.
+The Log File Size (Bytes) field in the Log Settings at Status > System Logs, Settings tab, allows the user to specify the amount of storage to allocate per log file.

 To change the log file sizes:

 Navigate to Status > System Logs, Settings tab

 Enter a new value in Log File Size (Bytes), being careful not to overfill the disk containing the logs.